In this Section

-1. Arrive early and check in with the Media Specialist.
+- Arrive early and check in with the media specialist.
 All of our programs begin promptly.
 For televised grand rounds, our media specialist will cue you to begin.

-2. Please bring your presentation on a flash drive that is PC compatible and give to the media specialist when you arrive (or send in advance).
-Please note that the EVMS computer must be used; we will not be able to accommodate your personal computer with the appropriate firewalls and video streamed software.
+- Please note that the EVMS computer must be used; we will not be able to accommodate your personal computer with the appropriate firewalls and video-streamed software.

-3. Face your audience and not the presentation screen.
+- Face your audience instead of the presentation screen.

-6. Repeat the Question.
-This allows the live and viewing audience to link the answer to the question.
+- Repeat any questions from the audience.
+This allows the live and viewing audience to link answers to the questions.

-8. If technical difficulties arise, the production staff will take care of it.
-Continue your presentation unless you are unable and then ask the media specialist for assistance.
+- If technical difficulties arise, the production staff will take care of it.
+Continue your presentation unless you are unable to do so and then ask the media specialist for assistance.